Angry Harry

 'This is so unsurprising,' said agony aunt and author Claire Rayner.
 'The majority of girls have no glamorous future and nothing very special to look forward to.
 All they can hope for is their own man and their own baby - like their mothers and their grandmothers before them.

 'This survey doesn't indicate that the battles of feminism have been lost,' she added.
 'Feminism was never opposed to marriage or children.
-[Rubbish] On the contrary, feminism was about equal opportunities for women to do what they wanted to do, when they wanted to do it, which is exactly what these girls are choosing to do.'
+[AH: Rubbish; feminists have done everything in their power to destroy marriage] On the contrary, feminism was about equal opportunities for women to do what they wanted to do, when they wanted to do it, which is exactly what these girls are choosing to do.'

 And now, study closely the words of one of the most powerful and influential women the world as ever known.